TonyBoy56/friday_project8/readme.md

 ## Setup/Installation Requirements

-### INCLUDE INSTRUCTIONS TO USE WEBPACK'S SERVER AND API KEY
 * Clone this repo by selecting the "clone or download" button.
 This will allow you to copy the repo's link.
 * While on the command line in your terminal, enter "git clone" followed by the copied url.
 * Enter "ls" to show a list of files and documents.
-One of them will be labeled "friday_project8".
+One of them will be labeled "WordCounter.Solution".
 Use "cd" followed by the project directory name to navigate there.
+* On the command-line, enter "cd WordCounter".
+* Run the program by typing "dotnet run" on the command-line.

 ## Known Bugs